ravisheth/mapsseq/README.md

 	- 75uL Acry/Bis stock 4X
 	- 24uL acry-pc-pe1 primer (250uM stock; 20uM final)
 	- 9uL 10% APS (wt/vol)
-- Vortex, microfuge and place in 1mL tube prefilled with 300uL HFE7500 and prime as above, with syringe tip facing up due to HFE7500 priming.
+- Vortex, microfuge and place in 1mL tube pre-filled with 300uL HFE7500 and prime as above, with syringe tip facing up due to HFE7500 priming.
 Protect tubing from light with black sheath.
 - Connect tubing to droplet formation device and flow at 5uL for acrylamide master mix and 50uL for carrier.
 Allow flow to stabilize and watch on microscope with red filter.
-- Once flow is stabilized (~1 minute) collect droplets with tubing in 2mL tube prefilled with 300uL mineral oil.
+- Once flow is stabilized (~1 minute) collect droplets with tubing in 2mL tube pre-filled with 300uL mineral oil.
+Ensure that droplets are 20um in diameter, which is desired for 25um input channel width in the encapsulation chip.
 - Replace with new tube after 30 minutes.
+- When finished (i.e. either acrylamide or carrier runs out) remove output tube and drain, and stop flow.
+- Clean chip quickly with water to prevent in-chip polymerization which could clog the chip.
 - Place two tubes in 65C incubator overnight, protected from light.

+- WRite clean up here

-#### Barcoding of hydrogel beads via primer extension
+#### Barcoding of hydrogel beads via primer extension (rounds 1-3)

 #### Enzymatic cleanup of barcoded hydrogel beads
 **TODO**